The reasons why Blogger failed – despite being the better platform

 I have 5 active blogs on Blogger which I worked hard to fill with content over the past few years (for more info please check my post on my travel blogs, many of which receives daily traffic.
 But Blogger, contrary to being a much better platform for new starting bloggers is still doomed.
 Let me tell you why.

-- AdSense – AdSense used to be the best ever options for newstarters to bloggers to make some extra money through ads featured on their website.
+- AdSense – AdSense used to be the best ever an option for new starters to bloggers to make some extra money through ads featured on their website.
 Some 10 years ago, AdSense was a big deal and people could really make some good money with its help.
-When Blogger came out as the only blogging platform which would offer users the chance to connect to it for free, without the need of a proper domain, suddenly everyone in the world realized they want to create a blog on the platform.
+When Blogger came out as the only blogging platform which would offer users the chance to connect to it for free, without the need for a proper domain, suddenly everyone in the world realized they want to create a blog on the platform.
 This filled Blogger with tons of shitty blogs, most of which are not active any longer which literally contain no content at all, they were created with one main target only.
 Because of this phenomenon, AdSense has decided to set up some very strict rules for bloggers and gives access to AdSense ads only for those who prove to produce quality, meaningful content for longer than a year.
 But unfortunately, this would not wash away all the trash that was created in the meantime.

-- No proper platform – WordPress wins this race because of its fantastic community who are often on the WP platform and who have real, genuine interest in each others’ contents.
-This phenomenon doesn’t exist on Blogger, because the G+ contrary to all hopes would not really fulfil the expectations, its loose community would not interact, communicate with each other.
+- No proper platform – WordPress wins this race because of its fantastic community who are often on the WP platform and who have a real, genuine interest in each others’ contents.
+This phenomenon doesn’t exist on Blogger, because the G+ contrary to all hopes would not really fulfill the expectations, its loose community would not interact, communicate with each other.
 Contrary to the fact that I have over 10 thousand visits overall, I haven’t received one single follow through the G+ site, simply, because it has a non-existent, very loose community.
 And this is bad for Google.

 - No real way to improve – contrary to all the benefits, the fact that there is no community and no interaction would make it impossible for bloggers to show real improvements.
 While WP would give its users the chance to evolve their web content into a proper self-owned website, blogger doesn’t exactly has that, and even if it would who on G+ platform would ever care?

-All in all, I want to say a BIG thank you for all You guys in the WordPress community, because it’s YOU who make all the different.
+All in all, I want to say a BIG thank you for all You guys in the WordPress community, because it’s YOU who make all the difference.
 It’s because of You WordPress is a better place to be.

 See, what this means, contrary to Blogger giving all the benefits, which literally don’t mean anything, in lack of a properly functioning, real community.